 The city of Versailles itself also holds many treasures.

-Among them, you will find the Salle du Jeu de Paume, symbol of the French Revolution, and the Cathédrale Saint-Louis.
+Among them, you will find the Salle du Jeu de Paume, the symbol of the French Revolution, and the Cathedrale Saint-Louis.

-But you can also visit the Notre-Dame neighbourhood, and the Montreuil neighbourhood, which has many parks and gardens around which you can stroll!
+But you can also visit the Notre-Dame neighborhood, and the Montreuil neighborhood, which has many parks and gardens around which you can stroll!

 Versailles is also known to play with its visitors with optical effects and visual illusions.